 Damage like persistently painful rotator cuff tears requires high-level orthopedic expertise.
 At Ortho 1 Medical Group, the team of accomplished orthopedic surgeons offers tendon repair using advanced approaches.
-If you have persistent pain from a tendon injury, reach out today to the office in La Jolla or Chula Vista, California, or book an appointment through the online scheduling link.
+If you have persistent pain from a tendon injury, reach out today to the office in San Diego, Chula Vista, La Jolla, or Coronado, California, or book an appointment through the online scheduling link.

 Tendon repair is a surgical procedure to restore damaged tendons in the elbows, shoulders, ankles, knees, and other areas.
 Tendon repair involves removing the damaged ends of the tendon, suturing the tendon ends together, and, if it’s completely detached, reattaching the tendon to the bone.